Valkyrie Anatomia

-is a role-playing video game developed by Dokidoki Groove Works and published by Square Enix for Android and iOS.
+was a role-playing video game developed by Dokidoki Groove Works and published by Square Enix for Android and iOS.
 The game is set in an alternate world from Valkyrie Profile and was released in Japan in April 2016 and worldwide in April 2019.
 The worldwide server of the game was shut down in August 2020 and the Japanese one in April 2021.

 Gameplay

-The game is split up into missions, with story cutscenes between.
-The player controls the protagonist valkyrie, along with a party of up to three recruited Einherjar.
-During missions, the player is presented with a map of points which cost AP, or stamina, to move between; AP replenishes over time or can be purchased through in-app purchases.
-AP is also used to heal after battles, or freeze enemies during a battle.
-At each point on a map, the player enters a 3D area; there, they fight monsters and collect treasure chests.
-Combat has the player tapping their party's character portraits when their action bar is full, and swiping up with the correct timing to use their special abilities.
-A combo gauge also slowly fills to allow special attacks.
-Characters use weapons which are collected from chests and defeated enemies; weapons can be combined and upgraded, and in-game currency is used to increase the chance of better equipment being generated.
-In-game currency is also purchasable through in-app purchases.
+The game was split up into missions, with story cutscenes between.
+The players could control the protagonist valkyrie, along with a party of up to three recruited Einherjar.
+During missions, the player was presented with a map of points which cost AP, or stamina, to move between; AP replenished over time or could be purchased through in-app purchases.
+AP was also used to heal after battles, or freeze enemies during a battle.
+At each point on a map, the players entered a 3D area; there, the players could fight monsters and collect treasure chests.
+Combat had the player tapping their party's character portraits when their action bar was full, and swiping up with the correct timing to use their special abilities.
+A combo gauge was slowly filled to allow special attacks.
+Characters used weapons which were collected from chests and defeated enemies; weapons could be combined and upgraded, and in-game currency was used to increase the chance of better equipment being generated.
+In-game currency was also purchasable through in-app purchases.

 Plot

 The setting is inspired by Norse mythology; the setting is divided up into nine worlds, including Midgard and Asgard.
 The story takes place before the plot of the original Valkyrie Profile.
 The protagonist is Lenneth Valkyrie, who is preparing for Ragnarok.
 Lord of the gods Odin commands Lenneth to choose human souls to be Einherjar, and so before they die, heroes are made to fight in the final war between the gods.
-But Lenneth is unsure if the world should end, and as she grows fond of them, she may help stop the final battle.
+Lenneth is unsure if the world should end, and as she grows fond of them, she may help stop the final battle.